 - Tax-deductible receipting

-- Offers integration and partnership with Salesforce, Google AdWords, and Mailchimp
+- Offers integration with Salesforce, Google AdWords, and MailChimp.

-- Full site customization, even the ability to remove all visual ties with Classy with a Pro membership or higher
+- Allows full site customization, including the ability to remove Classy branding if you purchase a Pro membership (or higher).

 - Allows instant access to funds without any limits, thresholds, or time restraints